Githubguy132010/Arch-Linux-without-the-beeps/README.md

-Here's the updated README with the workflow snippet included:

----

 # Arch Linux Without the Beeps

-This repository provides a customized Arch Linux ISO with the system bell (beeps) disabled, ideal for users who prefer a quieter environment.
+This repository provides a customized Arch Linux ISO with the system beeps disabled, ideal for users who prefer a quieter environment.

 ## Features